-When we think about software, it is normal to imagine that its creation process is based almost exclusively on the process of writing its code.
-However, we have to remember that for the correct, efficient and secure software production we need to create a process – and this process is called the Secure Software Development LifeCycle.
+When we think about software, it is customary to imagine that its creation process is based almost exclusively on the process of writing its code.
+However, we must remember that for the correct, efficient, and secure software production, we need to create a process called the Secure Software Development LifeCycle.

 Over the years, several SDLC models have emerged, such as waterfall and iterative, to more recent agile models, which increase the speed and frequency of deployment.

 The intention of the Secure Software Development Lifecycle (S-SDLC) is to allow, through a set of structured security activities, for applications to be developed based on the best practices of secure development – which at the end of the process would deliver us a more secure application.

 Check out both models:

 S-SDLC involves refitting existing processes, implementing new tools, and, most importantly, driving a cultural change across multiple teams.
 Security is an essential part of any application.
 It should be applied at all stages of the process, helping to prevent problems before they manifest themselves as security issues in production.

 The Tools in the SDLC are essential, but there are other solutions to the problem.
 We jointly execute automated and manual tests, ensuring that security, operations, and development teams work together toward the same goal.